-Few experiences can be quite as stressful as a job interview.
-The outcome of the interview can be the difference between getting the job and hence an income, and continuing to languish in unemployment.
-Fortunately, a number of confidence-building exercises exist that will increase your chances of acing the interview and getting that job.
+UPDATED: April 18th, 2018 – Few experiences can be quite as stressful as a job interview.
+The outcome of the interview can be the difference between a consistent income and continuing to languish in unemployment.
+Fortunately, a number of confidence-boosting exercises exist that will increase your chances of acing the interview and getting that job.

 1st.
 You need to do due your diligence.
 You should not only study the company to which you are applying, but also try to ascertain what will be expected of you in the job you are applying for as well.

 Read over the specific job requirements listed on the job posing and be prepared to share the related experience you have with those requirements.
 This will show the employer that you are well-qualified for the position.

 Social media can give you access to company employees and previous customers or clients that may have shared information on the company or job online, but if you know someone who already works for the company, ask them questions.
 They will be able to give you the most detailed information and potentially share a non-sugar-coated perspective of the job and company.

 Finding out information on the person that will be conducting the interview can also be extremely helpful, as it can give you an idea of how to behave during the interview without relying on social cues.

 2nd.
 Doing practice interviews are a great way to prepare yourself and increase your comfort and confidence levels during the real interview.
 Search the web for some sample questions and put them together on index cards.
 Practice answering the questions in front of a mirror to note your body language and facial expressions.